privacybydesign/go-ideal-issuer/README.md

         return to.
       * `ideal_acquirer_cert` is the path to the certificate of the bank you're trying to connect to, relative to the configuration directory.
 Your bank should provide this certificate.
+At the bank this certificate is sometimes branded as merchant certificate, because merchants have to use it.
+It is however the certificate of the bank.

+        The certificate must be a DER-encoded X509 certificate.
+To test whether the key has the right format, the following command can be used:
+        `openssl x509 -in <filename> -inform der`.
-  * `ideal-sk.der` and `ideal-cert.der` are a private key and certificate pair as used in the iDeal transactions.
-The certificate will need to be uploaded to your bank, the secret key is used to sign outgoing messages to your bank.
+      * `ideal_merchant_cert` is the certificate (public key) of the key pair that is used to send messages to the bank as a merchant.
+This certificate also has to be uploaded at the bank.

+        The certificate must be a DER-encoded X509 certificate.
+To test whether the key has the right format, the following command can be used:
+        `openssl x509 -in <filename> -inform der`.
+      * `ideal_merchant_sk` is the private key corresponding to `ideal_merchant_cert`.
-    Make sure the `ideal-sk.der` is in DER-encoded pkcs8 format.
+        The key must be in non-encrypted, DER-encoded PKCS8 format.

+        To test whether the key has the right format, the following command can be used:
+        `openssl pkcs8 -in <filename> -inform der -nocrypt`

+     All paths must be relative to the configuration directory.